-Making Peace Exhibit - Free Guided Tour
+Making Peace Exhibit - Free Guided Tours

-Free Guided Tour: Making Peace
+Free Guided Tours: Making Peace Exhibit

 In the words of Mr. Federico Mayor Zaragoza, President of the Foundation for a Culture of Peace and former Director-General of UNESCO: "this is an extraordinarily powerful exhibition that pays tribute to a century of peace making and a wide range of peacemakers across the globe.
 At the same time it serves as a call to action for ordinary citizens to become involved in peace activities of all kinds, and in so doing to promote a global culture of peace".